 The Newtype Kamui returns a few more times to talk to Travis and Bishop about media (he doesn’t care for Japanese movies), to teleport in and encourage Travis before the final battle, and to deliver a blow to FU at the climax.
 In the post-credits scene, he reappears with Midori to attend Badman’s funeral.
 In none of these contexts is Uehara particularly important—he is just one of a succession of Travis’s buddies who pop in to attack FU—though it is notable that Suda seems especially determined to include him.

 We have observed the deterioration of Kamui’s liberatory potential since The Silver Case.
 However, by 2021 (in-universe as well as the real-world year), Kamui has regained the largely positive associations of the 1999 savior Kamui.
 He is friendly, supportive, associated with light, and, in his childlike Newtype appearance, linked to youth.
-Defying his presumed orders in “Quark-Gluon Plasma,” he shifts from the ineffective policeman of The 25th Ward and, once again, into a rebel.
+Defying his presumed orders in “Quark-Gluon Plasma,” he shifts from the ineffective policeman of The 25th Ward to become, once again, a rebel.
 However, calling my liberatory interpretation or, yet again, the series’ political character into question is that this friendly Uehara still identifies himself as an “observer,” an agent of the RA Bureau.

 That he posssesses Kurumizawa’s abilities to transform himself into white polygonal shapes confirms he is the source of the power.
 But he is also Uehara.
 This rewrites The 25th Ward so that the previously ineffective Uehara was, in reality, assisting Kurumizawa all along.
 Newtype Kamui even executes liberatory violence: he delivers one of the chain of killing blows to FU, not only an abusive murderer and conquering dictator but one aligned specifically with a sleazy, gentrifying real estate company similar to the Uminosuke-aligned urban development projects of the Japanese police state.